sfmajors373/AndroidWorker/README.md

 # Android Worker

-The Android Worker is an app that connects to a PySyft worker and performs the operations in its behalf.
+The Android Worker is an app that connects to a PySyft worker and performs the operations on its behalf.
 It is part of a setup that uses a socket server, a socket client and the app itself which is another socket client

 ## Quick start